Jesús Galván: Managerial career

 In December 2008, Galván returned to his first club Sevilla as an assistant of the youth sides.
 In 2010, he became an assistant of Ramón Tejada in the reserve team, before being appointed manager of Tercera División side CD Alcalá on 10 July 2013.

 On 1 July 2014, Galván returned to Sevilla and its youth sides, now being manager of the Infantil squad.
 He was appointed in charge of the Juvenil C squad in July 2017, but left the club to take over CD Utrera in the fourth division the following 9 April.

 On 30 June 2021, Galván left Utrera after the club opted not to renew his contract, and was named at the helm of fellow league team CD Gerena just hours later.
 He was sacked by the latter on 20 December, and returned to Sevilla for a third stint on 13 July 2022, now in charge of the Cadete A team.

 On 11 October 2023, Galván was appointed manager of Sevilla's B-team, replacing SD Huesca-bound Antonio Hidalgo.
 On 7 November 2025, he departed the side to take over CD Mirandés in the second level.

+On 12 January 2026, Galván was sacked by Mirandés after winning just one of nine matches he'd overseen, which left the side rooted to the bottom of the table on 17 points.
+On 16 June, he was named in charge of Recreativo de Huelva in Segunda Federación.